 Hartley Law Limited, company number 10374829, registered at Saxon House, 28-30 Chapel Road, Southampton,

 Hampshire SO14 5GL is the data controller and responsible for your personal data.

-This privacy notice was last updated on May 2018.
+This privacy notice was last updated in January 2020.
 We may update this notice from time to time; any updates will be posted on this page.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with legal services).
 In this case, we may have to cancel the service you have with us but we will notify you if this is the case at the time.

 Information we collect from you

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:

 - Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, driving licence number, passport number and date of birth.

 - Contact Data includes billing address, delivery address, email address and telephone numbers.